Combined authority

-A combined authority is a type of local government institution introduced in England outside Greater London by the Local Democracy, Economic Development and Construction Act 2009.
-Combined authorities are created voluntarily and allow a group of local authorities to pool appropriate responsibility and receive certain delegated functions from central government in order to deliver transport and economic policy more effectively over a wider area.
+A combined authority (CA) is a type of local government body introduced in England outside Greater London by the Local Democracy, Economic Development and Construction Act 2009.
+CAs are created voluntarily and allow a group of local authorities to pool appropriate responsibility and receive certain devolved functions from central government, creating a form of regional government able to deliver transport and economic policy more effectively over a wider area.
+In areas where local government is two-tier, both tiers must participate in the combined authority.